webbedwin101/EyeExercise/README.md

 ## Week 8

-### This assignment demonstrates the use of CSS and JS on HTML classes and the DOM event (onmousemove).
+### This assignment demonstrates CSS and JS manipulation of HTML classes using the DOM event (onmousemove).
-### The "eyes" will follow the user's cursor anywhere on the page.
+### The "eyes" will follow the user's cursor anywhere on the page based on the cursor's (x, y) coordinates.
-### This creates a fun and interactive experience with User.
+### This creates a fun and interactive experience for the User.